IlyaOrson/CyberDreamcatcher/README.md

 > [!NOTE]
 > This is a research project that serves as a proof-of-concept towards realistic network environments in cyber defence.
 > Our implementation is based on the low-level structure of the CybORG v2.1 simulator, which is unfortunately very gimmicky.
-> Our technique is applicable to other simulators of similar complexity and realism.
+> Our technique is applicable to other simulators of similar complexity.

 ## Setup